Hetfield7/TimeCraft/README.md

 - Templates & scripts
 - Scheduled reminders
 - Auto-report generation
-- Using AI assistants effectively
+- Using AI assistants effectively on

 8- Recommended Tools
 A curated list of tools to make time management effortless: